RonenNess/Shaku/README.md

 # Build Shaku

-To build shaku after making changes, run `build.bat` from its containing folder.
+To build shaku after making changes, run `build.bat` from the project folder.
 This will generate `Shaku.js` and `Shaku.min.js` under `dist`.
-Note that you must have *browserify* and *uglifyjs* installed globally prior of calling build.

-To update the docs, call `build_api_docs.py` (requires Python3).
+To update the docs, call `build_api_docs.py` (requires Python3) and `build_types.py` to generate ts files.

 If you added a new file, please copy and update the header comment from one of the existing files.
-Then you can execute `update_top_comment.py` to make sure the header is written properly and have auto fields set.
+Then you can use `update_top_comment.py` to make sure the header is written properly and have some auto fields set.

 # Changes